Chiral Floquet systems and quantum walks at half period: Proof of Theorem

-In the previous section we defined ten indices for half-step walks $F$: On the one hand, there are the Fredholm indices $\fred{\cdot}$ of $F$ and its four chiral blocks $A,B,C$ and $D$.
-On the other, there are the right Fredholm indices $\fredP{\cdot}$ of these five operators.
-However, we also saw that these ten indices are not independent of each other.
-In the following we identify a subset of five indices, show that it is independent, and prove its completeness in the sense that two half-step walks $F_1$ and $F_2$ are homotopic in the set of half-step walks if and only if all five indices coincide.

 The results of the previous sections imply the following dependencies between the ten indices of $F$: By \eqref{eq:six} or \eqref{eq:sixprime} in \Qref{lem:sixFeu} we can drop the index of one of the matrix blocks, w.l.o.g.\ $\fred{D}$.
 Since the lemma is formulated for merely essentially unitary half-step operators, we can also drop $\fredP{D}$.
 Furthermore, by \eqref{pmindices} in \Qref{lem:sixFu}, we can drop $\fred{C}$.
 This lemma requires exact unitarity and hence has nothing to say about right Fredholm indices.
 Finally, \Qref{lem:iF}, which is again valid also for merely essentially unitary half-step operators, allows us to drop $\fred{F}$ and $\fredP{F}$.
-Thus: \begin{schol} Let $F$ be a unitary half-step operator.
-Then the following set of integer-valued indices is independent:
+Thus, the following set of integer-valued indices is independent:

-In the following, we take this as the standard set of independent indices for $F$. \end{schol}
+Moreover, these indices are invariant under continuous deformations of $F$, which do not break the assumptions from \Qref{sec:walks_protocols}, as well as compact perturbations.
+In the following, we take this as the standard set of independent indices for $F$.

+Any homotopy of $F$ must also be a homotopy of $A,B,C$ and $D$ and keeping the essential gap condition for $W$ and $W'$ is equivalent to $A,B,C$ and $D$ being Fredholm operators along any allowed path.
+Hence, since $\fred{X}$ and $\fredP{X}$ for $X\in\{A,B,C,D\}$ are defined as Fredholm indices, they are constant along allowed paths.
+The same holds for compact perturbations.

 The independence of the five indices in \eqref{eq:indexset} is proved by defining a generating example which allows us to realize every index combination in $\Ir^5$: